White-lipped tamarin

 The white-lipped tamarin (Saguinus labiatus), also known as the red-bellied tamarin, is a tamarin which lives in the Amazon area of Brazil and Bolivia.

-The red belly of these New World monkeys is its most remarkable outward characteristic.
-Otherwise it is black with a thin white mustache on its face and a black-brown back.
+The red belly of these New World monkeys is its most prominent characteristic.
+It is black with a thin white mustache on its face and a black-brown back.

 They live in social groups of related animals.
 The mother usually gives birth to one or two young at a time.
 The father carries the babies most, but siblings (brothers and sisters) will also share the carrying of youngsters, and so learn how to be good carers.